RexYing/python-chat-app/README.md

 Python3.3.
 The standard package of python 3.3 will include the default GUI module tkinter.
 If not, download pythontk from apt-get or other distribution sites.

+The program has been tested on both Linux (Ubuntu 13.04 and 13.10) and Windows 7/8.
+On Mac, however, sometimes the tkinter.ttk is not installed, and may cause class not found problem.

 The serverinfo file SHOULD BE CONFIGURED BEFORE STARTING SERVER.
 Just enter server IP on the first line, and port on the second line following the simple format already written there.

 Start server by clicking main_server.py, or by running python main_server.py in command line.

-Then copy the code to the client machines. (no need if server and client are run in the same machine)
+Then copy the code to the client machines. (no need if server and client are running on the same machine)

 Start client by clicking main_client.py.
 If only wants GUI interface without command line (the command line is used to display information such as RTT and ACK), change the extension from .py to .pyc.